THE PURPOSE OF THE CENTRE

 Contact Ralph: firstname.lastname@example.org

 Nick Money, Director of Development, is an independent management consultant to co-operative and not-for-profit enterprises.
 Since 2011, Nick has built a practice specialising in advising executives and boards on governance, strategy and business development.
-Nick is an associate with the Research Unit for Financial Inclusion at Liverpool John Moores University, and with Stepping Out, a consultancy supporting public service mutuals.
+Nick is an associate with the Research Unit for Financial Inclusion at Liverpool John Moores University.
 He is also a consultancy project supervisor for students on the MBA programme at the Alliance Manchester Business School.

 Prior to consultancy, Nick worked in a variety of head of function and managerial roles at The Co-operative Bank plc, in particular in business strategy and planning, business change and marketing.
-Nick is a volunteer board adviser at The Co-operative Credit Union in Manchester, and he chairs the Co-operative Governance Expert Reference Panel of the trade body Co-operatives UK.
+Nick is a volunteer board adviser at The Co-operative Credit Union in Manchester, and he is a member of the Co-operative Governance Expert Reference Panel of the trade body Co-operatives UK.

 Contact Nick: firstname.lastname@example.org